raphael-proust/raphael-proust.github.io/games/rpg-in-cards.md

 This can be done to a greater extent than with dice.
 Indeed, rolling dice for damage when you play a Barbarian or a Thief feels the same (the main difference is the sidedness of the dice) even though the characters would attack very differently.

-On the other hand, playing differently coloured decks in MTG feels very differently.
+On the other hand, playing differently coloured decks in MTG feels very different.
-The card arts, names and descriptions contribute to this difference, but the mechanics also contribute to this difference.
+The card arts, names and descriptions contribute to this difference, but the mechanics contribute as well.
 In an MTG deck, black magic cards often resurrect creatures from the graveyard – or, in mechanics term, make cards flow from the discard onto the mat.
 This mechanic has flavour: as a player you raise the dead by pulling cards out of your discard.